This post may contain affiliate links. Please read our disclosure policy.

 No-Bake Graham Cracker Crust

 If you are making a no-bake pie/dessert: chill this pie crust for at least 2 hours before filling it.
 Chilling the crust before adding your no-bake filling solidifies the melted butter/sugar mixture.
-The will ensure your crust is compact and won’t fall apart.
+This will ensure your crust is compact and won’t fall apart.

 Baked Graham Cracker Crust

-If you are making a baked pie/dessert: I usually pre-bake for 7-8 minutes at 350°F. Or pre-bake this crust per your recipe’s directions.
+If you are making a baked pie/dessert, I usually pre-bake for 7-8 minutes at 350°F. Or pre-bake this crust per your recipe’s directions.
 Let cool completely on a wire rack.
 Then, fill the crust and continue with your recipe.

 This homemade graham cracker crust mixture will make enough crust to fill a 9-inch pie pan and is enough crust for a 10-inch pie plate as well, standard or deep dish.

 You can use this recipe for a springform pan or even a tart pan.
-If you want to add more crust or have an even thicker crust add about 1 tablespoon of butter for every ¼ cup of crumbs you add to the mixture.
+If you want to add more crust or have an even thicker crust, add about 1 tablespoon of butter for every ¼ cup of crumbs you add to the mixture.

 This classic recipe is sure to be your favorite graham cracker crust!